SHAUNORLANDO/Linux-Training-Program/Module-2_The_Linux_Environment.md

   api_url=http://127.0.0.1:8080
 ```

 3) Use the appropriate command to search for lines containing the word "ERROR" in a log file but exclude lines containing "DEBUG".
-Save the results to a file named filtered_log.txt.
+Save the results to a file named filtered_log.txt.<br>
-log:
+log:<br>
 DEBUG: Starting the application initialization.<br>
 ERROR: Unable to connect to the database.<br>
 INFO: User 'admin' logged in successfully.<br>